zachPorras/fortimonitor_test_project/README.md

 - Enhancements to CSS flexbox usage
 - Creating a more responsive custom table component instead of using a Vuetify table component

-Although dictated by straightforward functionality, the UI is very simple and could stand to have more aesthetically pleasing elements incorporated.